elshikha/InfoTeach/README.md

 # InfoTeach
-This is the project i have done in InfoTeach entern
+These are projects i have done in InfoTeach intern